samwhindleton/wdiroutcomes/roadmap/week10/readme.md

 ## Homework
 Homework due next Monday at 7 pm:

-**Find 3 Organizations that pique your interest**
+**Find 1 meetups or event you want to attend in the next few weeks.

-- Keep this information in a place where you can reference it in class.
-You don't need to turn anything in this week, but we will ask you in 1:1s about your research and the meet ups you have been going to.
+Add it to your calendar and keep this in your own personal list and/or job tracker, we won't be collecting it but will be asking about it in 1:1 meetings.
+This will set you up for success post graduation.

 There is nothing to submit to Github.